 Release and lift up the top right corner of the board.

-Carefully pull the motherboard from the base assembly.
+Carefully pull the motherboard from the bottom case.

 STEP 20.